MWall541/Dragon-Mounts-Legacy/README.md

 - Dragon breath (end) has a chance of summoning a harming cloud upon explosion or impact.

 - Dragon breath (storm) has a chance of summoning lightning and a lightning field that damages mobs upon explosion or impact.
-It gives redstone signals when it hits lightning rods.
+It gives redstone signals when it hits lightning rods and can clean copper.
 It can also transform mobs like creepers into charged creepers, pigs into zombie piglins, etc.

 - Dragon breath (wither) inflicts withering on entities caught in the radius.
 Places wither roses on victims.